vincetran96/Scrape-Finance-Data-v2/README.md

     - Last time I checked, there are about 3000 tickers on the market.
     - Scraping **all** historical financials of **all** 3000 tickers will, I believe, be pretty slow, because we have to use Torproxy and there can be many pages for a ticker-report type-report term combination.
     - Scrape results are written on disk, so that is also a bottleneck if you want to mass-scrape.
 Of course, this point is different if you only scrape one or two tickers.
-    - To mass-scrape, a distributed scraping architecture is desirable, not only for speed, but also for anonymity.
+    - To mass-scrape, a distributed scraping architecture is desirable, not only for speed, but also for anonymity (well not entirely if you use the same user cookie across machines).
 - Possibility of being banned on Vietstock?
 Yes.
     - Each request has a unique Vietstock user cookie on it, and thus you are identifiable when making each request.
     - As of now (May 2021), I still don't know how many concurrent requests can Vietstock server take at any given point.
 While this API is open publicly, it's not documented on Vietstock.